 The JCC runs the Sonoma County Jewish Film Festival, Friendship Circle, Chaverim Teens, Camp Chai, Simcha Sunday, and many other programs of Jewish interest in Sonoma County.

 Jewish Family and Children’s Services of San Francisco, the Peninsula, Marin and Sonoma Counties provides a comprehensive range of services to support individuals and families at every stage of life.
 Parents’ Place offers parent education, counseling and consultation for raising children from infancy to young adulthood.
 For community members in crises or transition, JFCS can provide emergency financial assistance and counseling.
 To meet the challenges and decisions of everyday life, adults can turn to professionally trained staff to support and guide them.
 Seniors can depend on supportive services such as case management, transportation to medical appointment, money management and volunteer visitors which allow them to remain independent.

-j. the Jewish News Weekly of Northern California One of the oldest Jewish publications in America, this weekly’s heritage goes back to 1895, when it originated as The Emanu-El and was published as the Jewish Bulletin of Northern California from the mid-1940s until 2003.
+J – The Jewish News of Norther California One of the oldest Jewish publications in America, this weekly’s heritage goes back to 1895, when it originated as The Emanu-El and was published as the Jewish Bulletin of Northern California from the mid-1940s until 2003.

 The Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma Counties is at the center of our vibrant Jewish community.
 With your help, we support the organizations, programs and services that address the needs of our Jewish family locally, in Israel and around the world.

 Hebrew Free Loan Association of Northern California provide interest-free loans to Jewish residents of Northern California for education, small businesses, adoptions, first-time home purchases, as well as personal and emergency needs.